Adapting to Amazon’s New Order Handling Capacity Changes

 Pros: Avoid Overpromising on Delivery Dates

 One of the most notable benefits is that it helps prevent over-commitment.
-Sellers will have more realistic fulfillment expectations set automatically, reducing the risk of late shipments and potential penalties.
+Sellers have more realistic fulfillment expectations set automatically, reducing the risk of late shipments and potential penalties.

-Additionally, customers will receive more accurate delivery estimates, improving overall satisfaction.
+Additionally, customers receive more accurate delivery estimates, improving overall satisfaction.
 By automatically recalibrating capacity, Amazon is attempting to create a more reliable shopping experience where buyers receive their items within the promised timeframe.

 Cons: Fulfillment Setbacks Haunt Sellers Longer